-Another part of works in the community focus on understanding the layout in the graphic design.
-For instance, Bylinskii \etal~\cite{bylinskii2017learning} present a machine learning model that predicts the relative importance of different visual elements in graphic designs.
-As inferring spatial relationships among elements plays a vital role in layout suggestion, Xu \etal~\cite{xu2014global} presents an interactive user interface for visualizing two types of spatial relationships: edge alignment and equal spacing.
-O’Donovan \etal~\cite{o2014learning} propose an energy-based method to learn three hidden variables in single-page layouts, including alignment, the importance of each element, and grid-based segmentation.
+Other works in the community focus on understanding the layout in the graphic design.
+For instance, Bylinskii et al.~\cite{bylinskii2017learning} presented a machine learning model that predicts the relative importance of different visual elements in graphic designs.
+Because inferring spatial relationships among elements plays a vital role in layout suggestion, Xu et al.~\cite{xu2014global} designed an interactive user interface for visualizing two types of spatial relationships: edge alignment and equal spacing.
+O’Donovan et al.~\cite{o2014learning} proposed an energy-based method to learn three hidden variables in single-page layouts, including alignment, the importance of each element, and grid-based segmentation.
 These works are relevant to our work, which also extract the layout-related information from the design of information presentations.
-However, unlike these previous works, we aim to focus on the hierarchical grouping, which is the implicit knowledge hidden in the layout of visual elements.
-In this work, we take advantage of a deep-learning-based approach to reverse-engineer information presentations, especially recovering the hierarchical grouping from layouts of visual elements.
+However, unlike these previous works, we aim to focus on hierarchical grouping, which is the implicit knowledge hidden in the layout of visual elements.
+In this work, we take advantage of a deep-learning-based approach to reverse-engineer information presentations, especially recovering the hierarchical grouping from layouts.